New Collection Care Manual

 New website providing a basis for a holistic approach to the care and conservation of movable cultural material held in small museums, National Trust houses, historical societies and private collections.
 Through a series of 12 instructional videos and 19 in-depth chapters on collection conservation and care, you will learn practises and techniques to maintain your collection.

 Australia's movable heritage is dispersed amongst communities throughout our country in what is known as the Distributed National Collection.
 As part of the National Conservation Strategy, and as a partner organisation of the National Standards Taskforce, the Western Australian Museum extends services to organisations which care for elements of this Distributed National Collection.

-Basic information is available to any organisation or individual.
-Provision of advisory services is delivered predominantly by telephone and electronic means.
-We also deliver training on specific topics to communities and institutions responsible for permanent collections which operate within the broad definition of a museum as defined by the International Council of Museums (ICOM).
-This includes assisting collections cared for by organisations such as Local Government, historical societies, Aboriginal cultural organisations and other community groups as well as universities and government agencies.
+We offer advice and support, delivered predominantly by electronic means.
+We also deliver training workshops on specific topics to communities and institutions responsible for permanent collections which operate within the broad definition of a museum as defined by the International Council of Museums (ICOM) and operate on a not-for-profit basis.
+This includes assisting collections cared for by Local Government, historical societies, Aboriginal cultural organisations and other community groups as well as universities and government agencies.

 The Development Service in action

 This photo gallery shows the Development Service in action in a workshop in the Kimberley region, teaching some conservation techniques.